zohaib896/Doodle_Resubmission/ReadMe_resubmission.txt

 The code quality can definitely be improved .
 I could use sql alchemy drivers or flask  for data abstraction  ,  a more object oriented code  with funcitons classes constructors and encapsulation could be an option.
 There are plenty of other things that can be improved like yearly and monthly calculations in similar or different ways etc .

 Conclusion and Remarks
 I had a feeling of accomplishment and learning in the end, plus I was curious to learn about it too.
 It will keep getting better once i start to work on it more deeply.
 With that said I Hope for best to both of us, please do share your feedback regarding what I could improve further.
-Transparency is important because that’s how I will learn things.
 And thank you very much for everything.
 Further References

 [1] https://medium.com/streamthoughts/streaming-data-into-kafka-s01-e03-loading-json-file-8c4c93b89ea1